algo

 Returns:

-DataFrame with columns (forecaster, event_ticker, round, weight, average_return)
+DataFrame with columns (forecaster, event_ticker, round, weight, average_return) where average_return is the net profit (can be negative) for that forecaster on that event/round.

-algo.compute_calibration_ece(forecasts: pandas.DataFrame, num_bins: int = 10, strategy: Literal['uniform', 'quantile'] = 'uniform', weight_event: bool = True) pandas.DataFrame
+algo.compute_calibration_ece(forecasts: pandas.DataFrame, num_bins: int = 10, strategy: Literal['uniform', 'quantile'] = 'uniform', weight_event: bool = True, return_details: bool = False) pandas.DataFrame

 Calculate the Expected Calibration Error (ECE) for each forecaster.